|

 Characteristics of a Philosophical Problem

-a few philosophical problems are illustrated.
+is characterized and some philosophical problems are illustrated.

 - Some general comments about the nature of philosophy can